CoNarrative/glujs-guide-built/simulation-framework.md

     assets = glu.test.createTable(assets.models.asset, 11);
 ```

-That will set up a database table based on the `fields` definition in the asset model (which can be a gluJS view model or an ExtJS Model construct0).
-The second argument (11) tells it to populate with 11 faked rows using the gluJS fake data helpers.
+That will set up a database table based on the `fields` definition in the asset model (which can be a GluJS view model or an ExtJS Model construct0).
+The second argument (11) tells it to populate with 11 faked rows using the GluJS fake data helpers.
 Alternately, you can provide an array of objects and those will be read into the database upon initialization.

 The returned table object supports the usual set of CRUD operations: